Miramar Palace: Design

 The Miramar Palace has a purely English style and presents some neogothic ornaments.
 On the inside it has some noble areas that remain faithful to their original configuration, among them the White Hall, the Music Hall, the Wooden Hall, the Petit Salon, the Library and the Royal Dining Room.
-The rest of the palace has been renovated successively since it was acquired by the City Council, making it become more functional.
+The rest of the palace has been renovated successively since it was acquired by the City Council, making it more functional.
 The last works were conducted in 2001 to build classrooms for Musikene.
 In 2007, the tower of the palace was refurbished.

 The palace preserves the original outside look.
 Parties are conducted in the palace's gardens and noble areas, particularly in the context of the San Sebastián International Film Festival.